From the Collections tab in the sidebar:

 Folders are a way to organize your API endpoints within a collection into intuitive and logical groups to mirror your workflow.
 Next to the collection to which you want to add a folder, click on the ellipses (…) and select “Add Folder”.

 Add a name and description to the folder.
-Folders are ordered alphabetically by name, and the folder name and description will be reflected in your API documentation.
+Folders are initially ordered alphabetically by name, and the folder name and description will be reflected in your API documentation.